 - Beer is one of the oldest beverages in the world.

-- Slavic word Beer came from the Verb to Drink.
+- The slavic word Beer came from the Verb to Drink.

 - Budweiser is the world’s most famous beer.